How to Deal With a Real Estate Bidding War

 The average time to close from start to finish is 45-60 days.
 Keep this in mind before the offers start to come rolling in.

 It would help to let your real estate agent know your preferred closing date upfront.
-It will not be unusual for the buyer’s agent to ask the listing agent what is the seller’s desired closing date.
+It is not unusual for the buyer’s agent to ask the listing agent for the seller’s desired closing date.

 They do this to craft the buyer’s offer as strong as possible.